craigdev937/craigdev937/README.md

 Just a guy who's always learning new things.
 I love creating websites and connecting with other developers.

-Skills: HTML / CSS / JS / JavaScript / TypeScript / React / Redux Toolkit / TanStack React Query / Express / MongoDB Atlas, and PostgreSQL
+Skills: HTML / CSS / JavaScript / TypeScript / React / Express / MongoDB Atlas, and PostgreSQL

 - 🌱 I’m currently learning React and TypeScript
 - 👯 I’m looking to collaborate on Web Development